2022 Toronto mayoral election

-The 2022 Toronto mayoral election was held on October 24, 2022, to elect the mayor of Toronto.
+A mayoral election was held on October 24, 2022, to elect the mayor of Toronto.
 The election took place alongside the 2022 Toronto municipal election, which elected city councillors and school board trustees.
 John Tory was re-elected for a third term as mayor, defeating urbanist Gil Penalosa and 29 other candidates.

 Tory was first elected as Mayor of Toronto in the 2014 election and was re-elected in 2018.
 He launched his third re-election bid on May 2, 2022.
 A total of 31 candidates were nominated.

 The election was conducted by first-past-the-post voting.

+A total number of 563,124 ballots were cast in Toronto’s 2022 municipal election.

 Mayoral debates

 Several mayoral debates took place during the campaign.

 Incumbent John Tory took part in two debates.
 The first took place on 13 October (a debate staged by CARP and Zoomer Radio), featuring Tory, Gil Penalosa, Chloe Brown, Sarah Climenhaga and Jack Yan.
 A second took place on October 17, staged by the Toronto Board of Trade.
 Five candidates were invited: Brown, Climenhaga, Penalosa, Stephen Punwasi and Tory.

 Other debates took place, albeit without John Tory participating.
 Some criticized the lack of debates, noting that previous mayoral elections featured as many as 10 mayoral debates across the city.